louis-manabat/CICD-Helm_and_Kubernetes/README.md

 AWS: This is the service where the client wants to deploy the solution onto.
 Services such as an EC2 virtual machine instance, VPCs, S3 buckets and DynamoDB will be used to help run the Todo App solution when it is deployed.

-CircleCI: CircleCI was used to automate the packing of the artefact, from doing linting and vulnerability checks to making a packed solution.
+CircleCI: CircleCI was used to automate the packing of the artifact, from doing linting and vulnerability checks to making a packed solution.
 It will also be used to fully automate the deployment process.

 Docker: Docker will be used to containerise the application.
 It will pack the solution into an image.
 Once the the image has been created, it just needs to be deployed for it to be running.